LivingLegacyMedia/vowbound/chapter_07.md

 "Maybe what?"
 Cassian asked gently.
 "He won't remember you.
 Won't feel anything about seeing you."

 "I know.
 But at least I'd know he's alive.
 That there's still something to save."
 She turned to him, intense.
 "And you need to see them too, don't you?
 The newly converted.
-If you're going to figure out how to reverse what's been done, you need to study them up close."
+If you're going to figure out how to reverse what's been done to them, you need to study them up close."

 She was right.
 The council chamber and secondhand reports weren't enough.
 If he was going to truly understand the Hollow—understand what he was fighting, what he might be becoming—he needed to see it firsthand.